Stuycs-K/project03-final-9-nowakg-chea/DEVLOG.md

 ### 2024-01-08 - Brief description
-Made the chat UI work so that players that send messages wouldn't get their same msg back from the server and all sent messages go to all players
+Made the chat UI work so that players that send messages wouldn't get their same msg back from the server and all sent messages go to all players worked on voting system and game phases and command parsing when players do /role or /vote

 ### 2024-01-09 - Brief description